michael2012z/BitBible/markdown/JPS/files/Exod.md

 6. Behold, I will stand before thee there upon the rock in Horeb; and thou shalt smite the rock, and there shall come water out of it, that the people may drink.'
 And Moses did so in the sight of the elders of Israel.

-7. And the name of the place was called Massah,That is, Trying. and Meribah,That is, Strife. because of the striving of the children of Israel, and because they tried HaShem, saying: 'Is HaShem among us, or not?'
+7. And the name of the place was called Massah,

 8. Then came Amalek, and fought with Israel in Rephidim.